spatie/laravel-permission/README.md

 Role and Permission data are cached to speed up performance.

 While we recommend not changing the cache "key" name, if you wish to alter the expiration time you may do so in the `config/permission.php` file, in the `cache` array.
-Note that as of v2.26.0 the `cache` entry here is now an array, and `expiration_time` is a sub-array entry.

 When you use the built-in functions for manipulating roles and permissions, the cache is automatically reset for you, and relations are automatically reloaded for the current model record: